kineticadb/charts/docs/Setup/index.md

     ---

-    Install the Kinetica DB with helm and get up and running in minutes.
+    Install the Kinetica DB with Helm and get up and running in minutes.

     [:octicons-arrow-right-24: Installation](../GettingStarted/installation.md)